CharlotteDiamond/charlottediamond/README.md

 ## You could also follow me on linktree: https://linktr.ee/CharlotteHedi

 I am
-- 🎓 Applying for PhD opportunies right now and I am trying to seek a job as a Java Backend Engineer.
+- 🎓 Seeking PhD opportunites, and also trying to seek a job as a Java Backend Developer.
-- 🔖 who is also a language lover, Boujour~
+- 🔖 who is also a language lover, Boujour and Bienvenue~
-- 💻 My career path would be: Backend Engineer->Algorithm Engineer.
+- 💻 My career path would be: Backend Dev->Algorithm Engineer/LLM Researcher.
-- 🏹 Always wish to study more!
-Never think 'that's enough'!
-Crazy about ML&DL&NLP and everything.
+- 🏹 Always wish to study more and never satisfy!
 - 💎 Programming my way.

 ![Charlotte's GitHub stats](https://github-readme-stats.vercel.app/api?username=charlottediamond&theme=ambient_gradient&show_icons=true)